-This course is designed to prepare the student with skills needed to provide long-term monitoring for epilepsy, including recordings from scalp and implanted grid, trip and depth selectrodes that have been surgically placed.
-(39.6 Lec.
+This course is designed to prepare the student with skills needed to provide long term monitoring for epilepsy, including recordings from scalp and implanted grid, strip and depth electrodes that have been surgically placed.
+Additionally, this course will introduce students to evoked potentials and nerve conduction testing, as well as give students exposure to advanced testing procedures done in neurodiagnostic laboratories.
+(79.2 Lec.
 Hrs.)
-Prerequisite: END:331 Corequisite: END:340, END:840

 END:401 Nerve Conduction Studies 2.0 cr.

-This course is designed to prepare students with the beginning skills needed to perform Nerve Conduction Studies.
-(39.6 Lec.
-Hrs.)
-Prerequisite: END:331 Corequisite: END:840
+This course is designed to prepare students with the beginning skills needed to perform Nerve